Doctoral Abstract

 December, 2007

 The research presented in this dissertation draws upon recently developed sequence stratigraphic concepts.
-Detailed sedimentology is integrated with ichnology to suggest that the Wall Creek sandstones and mudstones are more proximal and shoreline related, as opposed to distal shelf deposits.
-The Wall Creek Member contains top-truncated mixed influenced deltas and shorefaces.
-Non-marine delta topsets are nearly absent indicating substantial truncation and sediment ravinement during subsequent transgression.
-Regional sandstone body distribution and stratigraphic correlations show progradation of several variously proportioned mixed, river, storm, tide and wave influenced delta lobes that grew around and over paleo-topographic highs.
-The regional Wall Creek stratigraphic framework is built from measured sections collected at outcrop within dip and strike oriented correlation corridors.
-Intra-parasequence bedset scale facies architecture is correlated and mapped across 500 m of a continuously exposed 15 m thick cliff face.
-Dip oriented correlations show several offlapping shingles, all of which are truncated.
-These shingles are interpreted as distinct delta lobes.
-High in the section, delta lobes contain clinoform sandstone simple bedsets that dip basinward and correlate laterally with increasingly heterolithic sandstone and mudstone composite bedsets.
-Bedsets dip toward the south, the same direction as paleo-currents, and eventually inter-finger with and pinch out into the underlying mudstones.
-The presence of normally graded, flat stratified to structureless sandstone beds interpreted as Bouma Sequences suggest they are delta front turbidites.
-Simple and composite bedsets are interpreted as preserving distal terminal distributary mouth bar deposits and off axis crevasse and delta front splays.
-The upward coarsening facies succession from clay prone mudstones and siltstones to mud free fine- to medium-grained sandstones is conformable.
-Thus, the succession preserves a quasi-continuous record of basinward progradation of a single deltaic parasequence.
-Periods of rapid sediment emplacement and relatively slow quiescent accumulation can be qualitatively identified in the rock record.
+Detailed sedimentology is integrated with ichnology and indicates that the Wall Creek Member sandstones and mudstones of the Frontier Formation are more proximal and shoreline related, as opposed to being preserved distal shelf deposits.
+The Wall Creek Member found in the study area contains top-truncated mixed influence deltas, delta front sandstones and mudstones, as well as associated shoreface clastic deposits.
+Remnant non-marine delta topsets are rare, only found locally, and elsewhere are not preserved indicating substantial top-truncation and sediment reworking during subsequent transgression and ravinement.
+Regional sandstone body distribution and stratigraphic correlations show progradation of several variously proportioned mixed-, river-, storm-, tide- and wave-influenced delta lobes that grew around and over local paleo-topographic highs.
+The regional Wall Creek stratigraphic framework presented is built from measured sections collected at outcrop and presented in dip and strike oriented correlation corridors.
+Intra-parasequence bedset-scale facies architecture is described, correlated and mapped across 500 meters of a continuously exposed 15 meter thick cliff face.
+Dip oriented correlations show several offlapping basinward stepping shingles, all are top-truncated.
+These shingles are interpreted as being preserved remnants of distinct delta lobes.
+High in stratigraphic section, delta lobes contain clinoform simple sandstone bedsets that dip basinward and correlate laterally with increasingly heterolithic sandstone and mudstone composite bedsets.
+Bedsets dip toward the south, the same direction as paleo-current indicators, and eventually inter-finger with and ultimately pinch out into the underlying delta front mudstones.
+The presence of normally graded, flat stratified to structureless sandstone beds interpreted as Bouma Sequences suggest sediments were deposited as delta front turbidites.
+Simple and composite bedsets are interpreted as preserving distal terminal distributary mouth bar deposits and off-axis crevasse and delta front splays.
+The sharp-based upward coarsening facies successions from clay prone mudstones and siltstones to mud free fine- to medium-grained sandstones is conformable.
+The succession preserves a quasi-continuous record of basinward progradation of a single deltaic parasequence.
+Periods of rapid sediment emplacement and relatively slow quiescent accumulation can be qualitatively identified in the rock record by integrating sedimentology with sediment faunal interactions.
 Quantitative estimates for the duration of short term sedimentation are problematic.
-Previous work suggested that the Wall Creek was formed as a basin-distal prodelta shelf plume, and that the individual sandstone beds were deposited by geostrophic flows linked to large scale, 1,000 year storm events.
-Comprehensive sedimentology and ichnology of a mixed-influenced delta lobe is presented and yields decadal, annual, and possibly seasonal depositional rates.© copyright Chuck D. Howell, Jr. 2001-2012
+Previous work suggested that the Wall Creek Member was formed as a basin-distal prodelta shelf plume, and that individual sandstone beds described at outcrop were deposited by geostrophic flows linked to large scale, 1,000 year storm events.
+Comprehensive sedimentology and ichnology of a mixed-influenced delta lobe is presented and yields decadal, annual, and possibly seasonal depositional rates.

 No part of this website or any information contained may be used or reproduced without written permission from Chuck D. Howell.
 Figures and information may not be posted on other websites and/or publications.
 Proper citation is required.